tauri-apps/tauri-docs/docs/guides/features/cli.md

 ## Subcommands

-Some CLI applications has additional interfaces as subcommands.
+Some CLI applications have additional interfaces as subcommands.
 For instance, the `git` CLI has `git branch`, `git commit` and `git push`.
 You can define additional nested interfaces with the `subcommands` array:

 ```json tauri.conf.json
 {